jtebert/juliaebert.com/README.md

 Separate sections with H2 headers, as these are what is used for making nice formatting on the page, and especially in the print version.

 For all components, date ranges should be separated with `--`, which will be re-formatted to the "correct" endash.

+*Note: The CV components are all done with CSS `flex`.
+It's supported fine by all current major browsers except Internet Explorer.
+IMO, if you're still using IE, that's on you and you don't get to see a nice-looking CV.*

 #### CV Award